mongodb/specifications/source/sessions/driver-sessions.rst

 Therefore drivers MUST NOT send a session ID with unacknowledged writes under any circumstances:

-* For unacknowledged writes with an explicit session, drivers SHOULD raise an error.
-If a driver allows users to provide an explicit session with an unacknowledged write (e.g. for backwards compatibility), the driver MUST NOT send the session ID.
+* For unacknowledged writes with an explicit session, drivers MUST raise an error.
+If a driver does not raise an error for backwards compatibility, the driver MUST NOT send the session ID.

 * For unacknowledged writes without an explicit session, drivers SHOULD NOT use an implicit session.
 If a driver creates an implicit session for